Kristina01111000/Drws_site/README.md

 - current client list, at some point i should get this
 - new video explaining the 30 day challenge - probably not until summer

-add a margin to the review
+add  margin to the custom css page